prb112/healthcare-serverless/docs/index.md

 #### **Project**
 1. Connect with the IBM Cloud CLI and OpenShift CLI
 2. Clone the repo
-3. Download and Configure Project
+3. Download and Load the Project
 4. Modify the Serverless project
 5. Build the Serverless project
 6. Push to the OpenShift Container Registry